top of page

 Two Steps Forward, One Step Back

-This morning I was doing my physical therapy exercises for my not so great knees, I got to one of my favorite exercises, TRX squats.
-As I lowered into the first squat, I instantly remembered that I had recently twisted just the right way to irritate my right knee.
+This morning I was doing my physical therapy exercises for my not so great knees when I reached one of my favorites, TRX squats.
+As I lowered into the first squat, I felt it.
+I had recently twisted just the right way to irritate my right knee.

 There it was.
 That familiar pain.

-What surprised me was that the disappointment and frustration came even faster than the physical pain.
+What surprised me was how the disappointment and frustration overshadowed the physical pain.
 My inner dialogue started immediately.

 Why can’t I just be healed?"